 What are my options if I lose all of my teeth?

-There are several different ways to replace your missing teeth, depending on your time and budget.
-Treatment options for missing teeth involve dentures, dental implants, or a combination of the two.
-Here are your options if you end up losing all of your teeth:
+There are several different options depending on your time and budget.
+Treatment options may involve dentures, dental implants, or a combination of the two:

 - No treatment